yt-dlp/yt-dlp/README.md

 </div>

 yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
-The main focus of this project is adding new features and patches while also keeping up to date with the original project
+The main focus of this project is adding new features and patches while also keeping up to date with the original project.

 * [NEW FEATURES](#new-features)
     * [Differences in default behavior](#differences-in-default-behavior)